-Before suspending or cancelling active constituent approval, product registration or label approvals in this situation, the APVMA must notify holders and nominated agents (under s 34P of the Agvet Code) and the states and territories (under s 35 of the Agvet Code) of the proposed regulatory decisions.
-The APVMA must also invite and consider submissions from holders and nominated agents (under s 34P of the Agvet Code) and the states and territories (under s 35 of the Agvet Code) prior to making a final regulatory decision.
+Before suspending or cancelling active constituent approval, product registration or label approvals in this situation, the APVMA must notify holders and nominated agents (under section 34P of the Agvet Code) and the states and territories (under section 35 of the Agvet Code) of the proposed regulatory decisions.
+The APVMA must also invite and consider submissions from holders and nominated agents (under section 34P of the Agvet Code) and the states and territories (under section 35 of the Agvet Code) prior to making a final regulatory decision.

-Suspension or cancellation of products and labels under these circumstances may lead to a deemed permit being issued (under s 45B of the Agvet Code) for up to 12 months.
+Suspension or cancellation of products and labels under these circumstances may lead to a deemed permit being issued (under section 45B of the Agvet Code) for up to 12 months.
 The deemed permit may contain instructions for use, possession, custody and supply.
-However, if the risk is significant, the APVMA may declare that no deemed permit is issued, or it is issued for a shorter duration of less than 12 months.
+However, if the risk is significant, the APVMA may declare that the deeming provision ceases to apply, or that the permit is issued for a duration of less than 12 months.

 More information on label reviews can be found on our website.

 Section 44 of the Agvet Code provides that in certain circumstances the APVMA is either obligated to (must), or has the option to (may), take interrelated action when it suspends or cancels approvals or registrations.

 If the APVMA suspends or cancels the approval of an active constituent, it must also suspend or cancel any product registration for that active constituent.